52binge/52binge.blog.source/_posts/English/speaking/speaking-traveling-by-car.md

 1).
 Do you like to travel by car?

+> It's
+>
+> Yes, I do because undeniably it provides nothing but convenience.
+However, I don’t have a car so I’m left with no choice but to take a bus or train every single day.

 **2).
 When do you travel by car?**

 > When my friends invite me to travel somewhere – that’s the only time that I can travel by car.
 However,&nbsp; these days I don’t have any opportunity because my friends and I temporarily delay our travel plans due to the travel restrictions caused by the covid-19.&nbsp;